aws-samples/amazon-sagemaker-reusable-components/README.md

 ### IAM roles and permissions
 To launch and use the SageMaker portfolio of products from AWS Service Catalog you need two IAM roles:
 - an IAM role to launch a SageMaker product from AWS Service Catalog
 - an IAM role to use resources created by a SageMaker product, such as a CodePipeline pipeline or an EventBridge rule.
 These resources assume this IAM role to fulfill their tasks.
+By default, this role is also used to run a SageMaker pipeline, created by the project.

 When you enable SageMaker Projects for Studio users, two default IAM roles are created behind the scenes: `AmazonSageMakerServiceCatalogProductsLaunchRole` and `AmazonSageMakerServiceCatalogProductsUseRole`.
 These roles are global for your AWS account and used by the [SageMaker-provided Project templates](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates-sm.html).
 You can use these roles for your custom SageMaker projects or you can create your own roles with a specific set of IAM permissions suited to your requirements.